 This group looks after a number of parks in the Mount Gambier area.
 Usually we have our working bees on the first Saturday of every month.
-The Cape Banks project is scheduled during the week to avoid most visitors.

 Please call Kevin 0447 792 601 about the day before to check on times and venues.